 1. Stop comparing yourself to other moms

 Your fellow moms may be doing an outstanding job taking care of their children and managing household chores, but it does not mean your efforts are lacking in any way.
 Every mother has her way of raising children, and you should not compare yourself with anyone else.
 Instead, be happy and take pride in the fact that you are giving motherhood your best shot.
+You also have no idea what happens behind closed doors, so don’t compare your worst days to what people present on social media or what they present on their best days.

 2. Take care of yourself

 Women work hard to give their families the best of everything.
 In the process, they sometimes tend to ignore their physical and mental well-being.
 Do you often prioritize everything else over yourself that you end up getting sick and feeling disappointed?
 You should learn to give yourself time to look after your mental and physical well-being.
-Remember, a healthy mother means a healthy child.
+Remember, a healthy and cared for mother means a healthy child.

 3. Seek help whenever required

 If you restrict yourself to your house to ensure you are always there for your child, you will eventually get tired and start feeling grumpy and irritated.
 Instead, take the help of the people around you.
-Look out for a goodbabysitter or ask your spouse to look after your baby so you can spend some “me time.”
+Look out for a good babysitter or ask your spouse to look after your baby so you can spend some “me time.”

 4. Step out of the house